CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 The card will remain on that site until one of the following occurs:

  - _The company decides to face the site’s automatic-attack_.
 If the on-guard card is a hazard creature keyed to the company’s site **or** a hazard that can modify the automatic-attack, it may be revealed before the automatic-attack is resolved.
 If it is a hazard creature, it will attack after the automatic-attack is resolved.
- - _The company plays a card keyed to the site_.
+ - _The company plays a card that potentially taps the site_.
 If the on-guard card is a non-creature hazard, it may be revealed if it is a hazard that directly affects the company or a character in the company (e.g., a hazard that forces all characters to make a corruption check).
  - Otherwise, return the card to your hand at the end of the site phase.

 In the first two cases, the card is handled as if it had been played during the movement-hazard phase (i.e., short-events are discarded, long-events last until your opponent’s next long-event phase, etc.).